Health Workers have suffered through a decade of pay stagnation, out of date Awards and understaffing.

 The NSW Government was elected on a platform of change.
 But all we’re seeing is more of the same.

-This is a government that has trashed the promises it made to health workers.
-The wages cap is still in place so we cannot negotiate new Awards which are hopelessly out of date and workers are still forking out half of their personal tax savings through salary packaging.
+This is a government that has trashed the promises it made to Health Workers.
+The wages cap is still in place, preventing desperately needed Award reform and workers are still forking out half of their personal tax savings through salary packaging.

-Now, the government have leaked an offer of 3.5% pay increase with no Award reform.
+Now, they’ve come forward and leaked an offer of 3.5% pay increase with no Award reform.

 Entitlement to take industrial action

-It’s your right as a HSU member to participate in authorised industrial action, and it is illegal for any member to face victimisation for participating in trade union activities, including industrial action.
-Managers who target individual members may for Commission orders against them.
+It’s your right as an HSU member to participate in authorised industrial action, and it is illegal for any member to face victimisation for participating in trade union activities, including industrial action.
+Managers who target individual members may face Commission orders against them.
 If you have any concerns, please reach out for advice and support:

 Click this link for a flyer you can provide to your manager or colleague if they have any concerns about industrial action.